Linux: xmodmap Tutorial

 .

-To create your own map, just create a file with xmodmap expressions, then have xmodmap read it xmodmap file_name
+To create your own map, just create a file with xmodmap expressions, then have xmodmap read it xmodmap filename

 .